Get the basics on Mutual Funds & alternatives

 These funds are eligible for tax deductions under Section 80 C. These funds invest in stocks and are hence linked to stock markets.
 These funds have a lock in period of 3 years and hence the investors can not withdraw their money before the 3 year period.

 Upwardly Smart Tip: These funds provide excellent opportunity to investors for saving taxes while generating better returns than all other tax saving products available in the market right now.
 Check out the 3 and 5 years returns of these funds on our website and validate for yourself how these are better than any other Tax Saving product e even from a Liquidity or Taxation perspective.
-Additionally the capital gains from these funds are also zero since these funds are treated like Equity funds for their taxation.

 Explore Top Tax Saving Funds